drlogout/iredmail-cli/Readme.md

 +-----------------------+------------+
 ```

-Flags:
+Flags:<br/>

-- -f, --filter: Filter results
+-f, --filter: Filter results

 #### *update \[MAILBOX_EMAIL]*

 Update keep-copy and quota.<br/>
-If mailboxes with forwardings should not keep a copy of the forwarded email use "--keep-copy no".<br/>
+-k, --keep-copy: If mailboxes with forwardings should not keep a copy of the forwarded email use "--keep-copy no".<br/>
 This is only possible if at least one forwarding for [MAILBOX_EMAIL] exists.<br/>
 By default copies are kept in the mailbox.<br/>
-The quota of the mailbox could be set with this flag, e.g. "--quota 4096" (in MB).<br/>
+-q, --quota: The quota of the mailbox could be set with this flag, e.g. "--quota 4096" (in MB).<br/>
 *Example:*

 ```bash
 $ iredmail-cli mailbox update info@example.com -k no
 $ iredmail-cli mailbox update info@example.com -q 4098
 ```
-Flags:
+Flags:<br/>

-- -k, --keep-copy: enable or disable keep-copy
+-k, --keep-copy: enable or disable keep-copy<br/>
-- -q, --quota: Set custom quota in MB
+-q, --quota: Set custom quota in MB

 #### *add-alias [ALIAS] \[MAILBOX_EMAIL]*